 - Start to reflect on what you might want in a college (teaching style, access to professors, programs, location, size, culture).

-- Use Family Connection to start researching schools.
+- Use Cialfo to start researching schools.

 Winter and Early Spring